Q: What preventive maintenance is recommended?

 So if you have a unit that has not been used for many months or years and uses electrolytic caps (and most electronic do), bring it to a technician that has a variac and ask him to "run in" the unit as described above.
 You may be compensated for this little effort by a considerable increase in life expectancy and reliability.

-The lifetime of electrolytics depends on many variables, such as temperature, voltage rating and voltage applied, ripple current, regular or irregular use, vibration etc. and of course on the quality of the capacitor itself.
-Typical lifetime can be anywhere from three years for commercial parts to ten or fifteen years for high reliability and military spec parts.
+The lifetime of electrolytic capacitors depends on many variables, such as temperature, voltage rating and voltage applied, ripple current, regular or irregular use, vibration etc. and - most important - of course on the quality of the capacitor itself.
+Typical lifetime can be anywhere from three years for commercial parts to fifteen or twenty-five years for high reliability and military spec parts.

-In some FM ACOUSTICS amplifiers that have been in regular professional use for 12-24 hours a day, the electrolytics are still in fine shape after 30 years!
+In some FM ACOUSTICS amplifiers that have been in regular professional use for 12-24 hours a day, the electrolytic capacitors are still in fine shape after 45 years!
 This, however, cannot be expected as the standard.
-The usual lifetime can more or less be compared with the lifetime of a top-quality battery.
+The usual lifetime of a capacitor can more or less be compared with the lifetime of a battery.

 A: If this is the case with all types of sources your audio system has excessive overall gain.